scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 A TrustedAI image classification pipeline
 -----------------------------------------

-As already mentioned previously, pipelines are a great way to introduce reproducibility, scaling, auditability and collaboration in machine learning.
-Pipelines are often a central part of a ML-Ops strategy.
-This especially holds for TrustedAI pipelines since reproducibility and auditability are even more important there.
+As mentioned, pipelines are a great way to introduce reproducibility, scaling, auditability and collaboration in machine learning.
+Pipelines are often a central part of a MLOps strategy.
+This holds for TrustedAI pipelines too, since reproducibility and auditability are even more important in this case.
 Figure :ref:`pipeline` illustrates the exemplary TrustedAI pipeline we have built using the component library and Figure :ref:`kfp` is a screenshot taken from Kubeflow displaying the pipeline after finishing it’s run.